 Longfellow Creek Bridge Replacement

 This project's scope is to replace the old wooden bridge that failed in Fall 2020 with a new steel truss bridge that will last much longer and be easier to maintain.
 The original bridge was struck by a fallen tree, which caused it to fail structurally and partially fall into the creek.
-We have successfully obtained the Washington Department of Fish and Wildlife’s HPA over water crossing permits.
-The bridge is currently under internal design review as well as undergoing the Seattle Department of Construction & Inspections (SDCI) permit approval process.
-View the plan drawing of the Longfellow Creek Truss Bridge here.

 Due to new design criteria, identifying local vendors who can provide pricing and delivery has delayed the 90% design submission of this project.
 Our goal is to have a final new design and begin the replacement as soon as SDCI approves this design, which has required additional geotechnical studies and reports.
-We are targeting to have the bridge in place before the end of the year.
+We are targeting to have the bridge in place before the end of 2026.
 This project will be completed by SPR's in-house staff.

 Location